kubenest-cloud/guides/jellystack/README.md

 ## Getting access to the services

-As configured by `compose.yml`, services are acessible via their web UI at:
+As configured by `compose.yml`, services are acessible via their web UI.

 At the IP address of your Raspberry Pi (or any other single board computer or server) to your computer host files, example using `media.center.local`: